Dubai Chamber of Digital Economy concludes visit to Asia to engage with startups and tech talent

 PHOTO

-- Dubai Chamber of Digital Economy has successfully concluded a roadshow to Hong Kong, the Philippines, South Korea, Malaysia, Singapore, and Japan to scout for startups to participate in the Expand North Star event in Dubai.

-- Expand North Star will bring together startups from across the globe to connect with industry leaders, government officials, venture capitalists and other potential investors.

-Dubai, UAE – Dubai Chamber of Digital Economy, one of the three chambers operating under Dubai Chambers, has successfully concluded a roadshow to Hong Kong, the Philippines, South Korea, Malaysia, Singapore, and Japan to scout for startups to participate in the Expand North Star event in Dubai.
+The Dubai Chamber of Digital Economy, a division of Dubai Chambers, has completed a successful roadshow across Hong Kong, the Philippines, South Korea, Malaysia, Singapore, and Japan.
+The purpose of the roadshow was to identify promising startups to participate in the upcoming Expand North Star event, scheduled to take place in Dubai from 15-18 October.

 During the roadshow, the Chamber introduced 481 startups to doing business in Dubai and highlighted the role it plays in providing support to businesses within the ecosystem.
 In addition, the Chamber hosted a pitch competition designed to drive participation in Expand North Star.
 The winner will receive a fully sponsored visit and participation in the upcoming event.